GitJuski/3-LAPP/README.md

 # The product

 I've only tested this on a Windows host and using the vagrant-master functionality.
 The name "3-LAPP" means a 3-tier architecture with Linux, Apache, PostgreSQL and Python.
+You should have Vagrant, Hypervisor of your choosing (I recommend VirtualBox) and python (optional) installed and configured.

+### Disclaimer!
+I am not to be held responsible for any damages or losses this module might directly or indirectly cause.
+Use it at your own risk.

 ## Business purpose